grosser/ruco/Readme.md

 TODO
 =====
+ - only do syntax parsing for changed lines + selected lines <-> will not be redrawn anyhow
  - try to use complete file coloring as removed in 26d6da4
  - javascript syntax parsing is slow and often causes syntax-timeouts
  - some languages are still not mapped correctly to their syntax file